 This is a philosophical question and we cannot answer it for you.

-You will not find any coated product in the entire imaging industry apart from hand made wet collodion plates which are not made using Gelatin.
+You will not find any coated product in the entire imaging industry, apart from hand-made wet collodion plates, which do not contain gelatin.
+This also includes inkjet papers.

-Gelatin is irreplacable if you want to manufacture a quality product.
-In the 50ies and 60ies millions of dollars were devoted to research projects trying to find alternatives in the US, Germany, Japan and Russia but after 20 years everyone gave up with no result.
+Gelatin is irreplaceable if you want to manufacture a quality product.
+In the 50ies and 60ies millions of dollars were devoted to research projects trying to find alternatives in the US, Germany, Japan and Russia, but after 20 years everyone gave up with no result.

 Gelatin is also the product of choice if you are generally interested in this planet and sustainability.